spencertipping/osm/README.md

 bzip2's decompression speed is ~20MB/s/core, whereas LZ4 runs at about 400MB/s.
 This is a huge difference when we're doing multiple scans over the XML.

+**NB:** ni knows about `pbzip2`, which is parallelized and much faster than `bzip2` on multicore machines.
+So I recommend running `apt-get install pbzip2` before doing the following transcode:

 ```sh
 $ ni osm-planet.bz2 z4\>osm-planet.lz4
 ```